-In addition to the array of juried quilts, test your eagle eyes with our Quilt Exhibition Scavenger Hunt.
-Explore other quilting genres through interpretive displays on site and online.
+In addition to the array of juried and challenge quilts, guests can test their eagle eyes with our Quilt Exhibition Scavenger Hunt and explore other hands-on quilting activities.

-Historic Quilts from the Billings Farm collection will be on display in 2022.
-The quilts range from the 1870-1900s and the techniques and patterns used are examples typical of the late 19th century.
-Quilters of Windsor County often use traditional patterns in their works, giving tradition a contemporary twist.
+Historic Quilts from the Billings Farm collection will be on display in the 1890 Farm Manager’s House and the Visitor Center lobby.
+They range in date from the 1870-1900s and the techniques and patterns used are examples typical of the late 19th century.

 Vermont’s Quilting Heritage